-You’ve done it!
-You’ve finished the greatest story ever told…but how do you protect your screenplay?
-It’s a good idea for you to learn how to copyright a script because it can help you avoid legal battles, copyright infringement and while Final Draft provides a link to the WGA script registration, it may not be enough to protect your work.
+You’ve finished the greatest story ever told.
+Now how do you protect your screenplay?
+It’s a good idea to learn how to copyright a script because, as a writer, the last thing you need is a legal battle.
+While Final Draft provides a link to WGA script registration, you might want to take it a step further to protect your work.

 Do you want credit?
 Copyright your script.

 COPYRIGHT SCREENPLAY DEFINITION

 A copyright is the proprietary entitlement to reproduce, publish, distribute, or sell any work created to be classified as an intellectual property.